igrishaev/blog/_posts/2022-12-03-clojure-guide.md

   (inc x))
 ~~~

-But with `->`, the indentation fails because the macro gets 1 parameter and thus the indentation fails:
+But with `->`, the indentation fails because the macro gets one parameter:

 ~~~clojure
 (-> 1